Pharmacy First service

 • Do not have symptoms suggesting a more serious infection

-Our pharmacist will assess your symptoms and confirm whether treatment through the Pharmacy First pathway is appropriate.
+Your pharmacist will assess your symptoms and confirm whether treatment through the Pharmacy First pathway is appropriate.
+Pharmacies can often supply the same medicines for a UTI as a GP would.

 • Drink plenty of water to help flush bacteria from the bladder

-• Avoid caffeine or alcohol which may irritate the bladder
+• Avoid caffeine and alcohol, which can irritate the bladder

-• Use pain relief if recommended by your pharmacist
+• Use pain relief if your pharmacist recommends it

 • Empty your bladder regularly